wmcdonald404/ansible-loops/README.md

 # ansible-loops
 > A list of Ansible loop behaviour with examples

-[The Ansible documentation](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#migrating-from-with-x-to-loop) presents a detailed list of loop styles, often mapping the replacement of a with_<something> loop to newer loop syntax.
+[The Ansible documentation](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#migrating-from-with-x-to-loop) presents a detailed list of loop styles, often mapping the replacement of an older style `with_<something>` loop to the newer `loop` with `<some_filter>` syntax.

 Most loop examples include sample variables but for some of the more complex looping structures, it's not always immediately obvious how the loop interacts.
-Sometime the variables used as illustrations are not populated and hence difficult for the layperson to understand or interpret.
+Often variables used in the documented examples are not populated and hence difficult for the layperson to understand or interpret.

 This repo intends to present each loop style with a slighly more comprehensible set of sample variables.